Campaign of the Month: October 2017

 The long-time driver for Orson Malveaux, Alphonse is not exactly Vatican-issued.
 If one were to dig deeply into his past they’d find a youth of indiscretion, violence, and blood, including arrests for battery, assault with a deadly weapon, and attempted murder.
 Most of the crimes didn’t stick despite their brutal details: evidence had a habit of getting lost.
 The archbishop of course would tell you such is the power of God, that He can save such men from themselves.
 Wise outsiders should question how much of that past has been left behind.
 In truth, mild-mannered Alphonse is as cold-blooded as they come.
 The point of contact for his boss’ more unsavory contacts, he is the link between the archbishop and all manner of unpleasant individuals—and also his employer’s shield.
 The .44 magnum he keeps in the glove box is not just for show.
 A thin man with thinner hair, few ever see him coming.

-Amanda fled her sexually abusive father after the death of her mother and enlisted in the marines when she was 17 years old, just in time for the Iraq War.
+Amanda fled a sexually abusive father after her mother’s death and enlisted in the marines when she was 17 years old, just in time for the Iraq War.
 Angry, hurt, and wanting to lash out she was infuriated by her exclusion from combat roles, particularly as many of her friends and comrades came back maimed or dead.
 Left the service after four years and found the private sector more accepting of her desires.
 Her commander called her suicidal.
 Her squad-mates called her crazy.
 She didn’t really care.
-When the last Blackwater merc was pulled out of Iraq it was the saddest day of her life.
-Amanda is a fiery and fearless young woman that is always spoiling for a fight, even with men twice her size.
+When the last Blackwatch merc was pulled out of Iraq it was the saddest day of her life.
+Amanda was a fiery and fearless young woman who was always spoiling for a fight, even with men twice her size.
 Perhaps especially with them.
-She’s eager to deploy elsewhere, and finds the world too quiet right now.
-Her commander had threatened to have her thrown out of Blackwater if she puts any more of his men in the hospital.
-Close to Stephanie Hall.
-Recently hired by Caroline Malveaux as a bodyguard.
+Her commander threatened to have her thrown out of Blackwatch if she put any more of his men in the hospital.
+She was eager to deploy elsewhere, and readily took up employment with the Ventrue Caroline Malveaux-Devillers.
+She lost her life mere weeks later.

 The right hand of Roger Ferris, Ben has worked for the Malveauxes for nearly 4 years.
 Where Ferris is the overall architect of the family’s protective efforts, Ben is the blunt end of the stick used in those efforts require direct action.
 A massive slab of meat, Ben stands nearly 6’8 and weights close to 300lbs, most of it heavy muscle on his powerful frame.
 Former marine only allowed into the service during the Iraq War when wavers were readily handed out to meet recruiting requirements, he worked with Roger in Iraq as a lance corporal and made an excellent impression on the then field operative that persisted long after Ferris transferred out of Iraq into Jordan and subsequently left the Agency.
 Despite his exemplary service Ben was drummed out of the Marine Corps after his first five year enlistment ended on height/weight standards and spent half a decade working in industrial jobs until Roger reached out to him when he was putting together his team for the Malveaux family, an opportunity that Ben jumped at.
 Though far from a dunce, Ben is used mostly for his intimidating presence and physical skills.
 A combat veteran he’s unfazed by danger or the use of violence.
 Truly enjoys his job and his boss, both for his professionalism and the opportunity it has given him.
 Big fan of football, though he maintains that it’s gotten too soft and concerned with injuries rather than ‘purity’ of the game.
 Die hard fan of Alabama, often wearing a ball cap for the school, which earns him a great deal of ‘love’ in New Orleans (though few are willing to actually say anything to the titan of a man).